nil1143/saas_landing_stripe/README.md

 ### Reuseable Components
-Some examples of reuseable components mounted in this project:
+Some examples of reuseable components used in this project: